AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Baseline Methods

-To ensure fair comparison, the base MLP of all baseline methods is set to the same as the pre-defined MLP in AMER, i.e., [200 $\times$ 3] for Criteo~\cite{guo2017deepfm} and [500 $\times$ 5] for Avazu~\cite{qu2018product} with ReLU activation.
+To ensure fair comparison, we use the same pre-defined aggregation MLP in AMEIR for the baseline methods, i.e., [200 $\times$ 3] for Criteo~\cite{guo2017deepfm} and [500 $\times$ 5] for Avazu~\cite{qu2018product} with ReLU activation.
 Besides, CIN is set to 256 / 128 layers for Criteo / Avazu in xDeepFM.
-The training is based on the CTR prediction of Eqn.
-(6) for all methods.
+The training is based on the CTR prediction of Eqn.~(6) for all methods.